dcarseneault/up206a-Doug/README.md

 # up206a-Doug
-Workspace for Up 206A: Intro to GIS and Spatial Data Science
+Workspace for UP 206A: Intro to GIS and Spatial Data Science